rizwanzaheer/videoBrowsingVueApp/README.md

 # video-browser
 ```
-Broswe video from youtube using youtube API's
+Browse videos from youtube using youtube API's
 ```

 ## Project setup